Logo Voyage

 By car

-Roads remain the primary, popular mode of transport.
-Nearly every nook and corner of the state is well connected by road.
+Roads remain the primary mode of transport.
 The primary roads are NH 47, NH 49, NH 17 and NH 212 and are all National Highways.
 The NH 47 is one of the busiest as it connects Kochi and Thiruvananthapuram.
 The traditional primary road is MC Road, which covers some of the most scenic places in south Kerala.
-However travel on the NH 47 cuts the time by at least an hour when travelling between Kochi and Thiruvananthapuram.
+However, travel on the NH 47 cuts the time between Kochi and Thiruvananthapuram by at least half an hour.

-State Highways connect to almost all parts of Kerala.
+State Highways connect almost all parts of Kerala.
 Most of the state highways are two-lane roads.
-Due to heavy rains, it's common to see potholes on most roads.
-Some of the wettest areas, like Alappuzha, Kottayam, and Iddukki, have very damaged roads.
+Due to heavy rains, potholes are common.
+Some of the wettest areas, like Alappuzha, Kottayam, and Iddukki, have badly damaged roads.

 By bus